emma-dougherty/codocato_front-end/README.md

 # Codo Cato

-Join the coding dojo and learn the basics with Mrs. Miaowgi in this educational app for younger children.
+Join the coding dojo and learn the basics with Mrs. Meowgi in this educational app for younger children.

 Currently includes one lesson and game as proof of concept.